ngendlio/TipsProgramming/Node js .md

 sudo npm cache clean -f
 sudo npm install -g n

 #Here you can do: n stable for the satble version, but better choose the long term supported version: n lts
  #So that you will just update modules and it will be automatically updated
+## By doing this i successfully corrected openssl vulnerable by updating it to the last version .
+Youhoo!
 sudo n lts

 #install nodemon and express globally